tristanmcooper/cse12-wi23-pa3-LinkedList-starter/README.md

   <tr>
    <td><code>public boolean add(E data)</code>
    </td>
-   <td>Add a node at the end into this list
+   <td>Add a node at the end into this list.
 <p>
-<strong>Note</strong>: the boolean add method will presumably always return true; it is a boolean function due to the method definition in AbstractList
+<strong>Note</strong>: the boolean add method will presumably always return true; it is a boolean function due to the method definition in AbstractList.
    </td>
-   <td>Throw a <code>NullPointerException</code> if data is null
+   <td>Throw a <code>NullPointerException</code> if data is null.
    </td>
   </tr>
   <tr>
    <td><code>public void add(int index, E data)</code>
    </td>
    <td>Add a node into this list by index.
-The input index can be any integer in between zero and the number of elements (inclusive on both ends)
+The input index can be any integer in between zero and the number of elements (inclusive on both ends).
 <p>
-E.g You have a doubly linked list with a node a, and you want to add a new node into the linked list by calling <code>add</code> with an index as its parameter (Figure 2)
+E.g. You have a doubly linked list with a node <em>a</em>, and you want to add a new node into the linked list by calling <code>add</code> with an index as its parameter.
 <p>
 <em>Example:</em>
 <p>